 10 Most Popular Content Management Systems Compared

-In this article, we’ll take a look at the ten most popular content management systems today, showcasing the market-leading platforms for building websites in 2019.
+In this article, we’ll take a look at the ten most popular content management systems today, showcasing the market-leading platforms for building websites.

 What is a Content Management System?

 A content management system is a system that facilitates the management of the content of a website, including its appearance and navigation as well as the individual pages, posts, documents, images and other media stored in it.

 While users of the Worldwide Web have access to the public-facing content of every public website, only webmasters and approved administrators of particular sites have access to their content management system, which allows them to add, remove or update content.